 And talking about convenient, the size of this cooler is just right when planning a trip to the beach, it measures 19 x 14 x 17 inches, which means that you can fit up to 37 cans or 6 two-liter bottles standing up.
 If you organize your drinks and snacks correctly, you can assure an awesome day at the beach for your whole family or a big group of friends.

-Arctic Zone Ultra
+Arctic Zone Titan

 This cooler is very different from the Island Breeze because it has a bunch of pockets, straps, even a detachable bottle opener!
 It’s great if you are looking for a more ‘sophisticated’ cooler since it has all of these gadgets.

-What I think is the most convenient aspect of the Arctic Zone Ultra is the removable terrain cart because you can use it with or without the cooler, this means that you can detach the cooler part once you get to the beach and use the cart to move the beach chairs, or your bags and maybe another cooler that doesn’t have wheels!
+What I think is the most convenient aspect of the Arctic Zone Titan is the removable terrain cart because you can use it with or without the cooler, this means that you can detach the cooler part once you get to the beach and use the cart to move the beach chairs, or your bags and maybe another cooler that doesn’t have wheels!
 It is very useful.

 Coleman 40 QT Performance Wheeled Cooler